kikitux/devstack_docker/README.md

    `git clone https://github.com/kikitux/devstack_docker.git`

-3. Run `vagrant up --provider virtualbox` in the local directory where the [Vagrantfile](Vagrantfile) is in to download the DevStack Vagrant box and spin up the VM
+3. Navigate into your newly created devstack_docker directory `cd devstack_docker`, then run `vagrant up --provider virtualbox` in the local directory where the [Vagrantfile](Vagrantfile) is in to download the DevStack Vagrant box and spin up the VM

    Tip: On first run, Vagrant will download the base box required.